neoforged/Documentation/docs/items/mobeffects.md

 ## Terminology

 - A `MobEffect` affects an entity every tick.
 Like [blocks][block] or [items][item], `MobEffect`s are registry objects, meaning they must be [registered][registration] and are singletons.
+  - An **instant mob effect** is a special kind of mob effect that is designed to be applied for one tick.
+Vanilla has two instant effects, Instant Health and Instant Harming.
 - A `MobEffectInstance` is an instance of a `MobEffect`, with a duration, amplifier and some other properties set (see below). `MobEffectInstance`s are to `MobEffect`s what [`ItemStack`s][itemstack] are to `Item`s.
 - A `Potion` is a collection of `MobEffectInstance`s.
 Vanilla mainly uses potions for the four potion items (read on), however, they can be applied to any item at will.
 It is up to the item if and how the item then uses the potion set on it.
 - A **potion item** is an item that is meant to have a potion set on it.
 This is an informal term, the vanilla `PotionItem` class has nothing to do with this (it refers to the "normal" potion item).
-Minecraft currently has four potion items: potions, splash potions, lingering potions, and tipped arrows.
+Minecraft currently has four potion items: potions, splash potions, lingering potions, and tipped arrows; however more may be added by mods.

 ## `MobEffect`s